Circuit Breakers and Client Diversity Within the Chainlink Network

 Chainlink can also support the creation of custom circuit breakers where a user chooses to launch a Chainlink oracle node in order to create a user-operated circuit breaker network that can be used together with Chainlink’s existing Price Reference Feeds.
 This allows a project to retain some control over the data being consumed by their smart contracts by independently running the circuit breaker responsible for securing the protocol against any black swan event.

 Please note: Chainlink circuit breakers are not a multi-oracle solution for mixing data, as this introduces a large number of unintended attack vectors, particularly around dilution of the inherent high levels of security and data quality offered by Chainlink Price Feeds.
 When you mix vinegar and wine, you don’t get better wine.
-Instead, Chainlink Price Feeds operate as the primary oracle solution supplying applications with high-quality aggregated price data with full market coverage, while the optional circuit breaker simply raises a flag and triggers a subsequent action in response to detecting a large deviation.
+Instead, Chainlink Price Feeds operates as the primary oracle solution supplying applications with high-quality aggregated price data with full market coverage, while the optional circuit breaker simply raises a flag and triggers a subsequent action in response to detecting a large deviation.

 CAUTION: Avoid DEX-Based Circuit Breakers